A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: Complexity analysis

-We will associate the operations with features of the diagrams.
-Each feature (vertex, edge, face) of the diagram that appears during the incremental algorithm has been inserted by an operation.
-If a feature is deleted, then it cannot be inserted again in the future, because of the monotonicity of the Hausdorff Voronoi diagram.
+In order to count the number of update operations of the algorithm, i.e., insertions and deletions of \emph{features} such as vertices, edges, and faces of the incrementally constructed diagram, we will associate each update operation with a feature of the diagram.
+Each feature has been inserted by an operation.
+If a feature is deleted, then it cannot be inserted again in the future.
 As a result, the number of deletion operations is bounded by the number of insertion operations.
-So, we intend to prove that the expected number of features that appear during the construction of the diagram is within $O(n)$.
-To that end, we can ignore features associated only with the farthest Voronoi diagrams of each cluster, because even their total worst case combinatorial complexity is within $O(n)$.
+Thus, we intend to prove that the expected number of features that appear during the construction of the diagram is $O(n)$.
+To this end, we can ignore features that are associated only with the farthest Voronoi diagram of each cluster, because their total worst case combinatorial complexity is $O(n)$.

 \paragraph{Configurations.}